LiliumOS/rfcs/src/rfcs/0001-rfc-policy.md

 * To create a new experimental standard subsystem or implement them in either the kernel or winter-lily,
 * To create extension or non-standard subsystems.

+### Lifecycle of an RFC

+The following is the Lifecycle of every RFC

+0. Pre-Review (Optional): The RFC is brought for informal review and drafting, in an incomplete (or Pre-RFC) form designed for drafting and initial design,
+1. Submission: The RFC is submitted to <http://github.com/LiliumOS/rfcs> as a Pull Request.
+Generally, the RFC must contain the content set forth in the [content](#content) section,
+2. Review and Iteration: The Pull Request is reviewed and discussed, with appropriate concerns, design questions, proposed design changes, and appropriate changes are made to address these concerns,
+3. Approval: Once the RFC is reviewed appropriately the Lilium Leads must approve for it to be merged.
+Approval represents consensus to adopt the RFC.
+4. Final Comment Period: After approval the RFC must undergo a 7 day final comment period.
+Approval may be revoked at any point by any Lead.
+4. RFC Number Assignment: The RFC is assigned a number based on its PR Number and the document is renamed accordingly.

+An RFC may be explicitly closed also by request of all of the Core Interest Groups - this indicates that there is consensus not to move forward at the current time.
+A Closed RFC may be reopened or refiled in the future.

+After approval and the final comment period, any member of the Project may perform the RFC Number Assignment (if the Number was not previously assigned) and merge the RFC.

 ### Content

 Generally, an RFC must contain at least the following: